-The green canopies for shadow and lightning are going to be installed in a narrow street, with little road space.
-The canopies are going to be hung from the buildings façades, instead of using pillars.
-The canopies will include a new efficient lighting system, so the street lamps will be hanging.
+For the reasons mentioned above, the green canopies for shadow are going to be installed in a narrow street, with little vehicle road space.
+The canopies are going to be hung from the building's façades without artistic protection, instead of using pillars.
+A new efficient lighting system will be integrated in the project, taking advantage of the opportunity to reduce the lighting consumption.

-The safety local regulations require that a fire vehicle can access.
-So the canopies are going to be installed above 4.5 m high.
+Other technical barrier is the requirement of fire vehicle access in the street.
+In order to overcome this barrier, the canopies are going to be installed above 4.5 m high to comply with the safety local regulations.

-• Floodable park
+- Floodable park

 The floodable park is an intervention for Valladolid Demo.
-There have been selected a municipal plot to be constructed the floodable park.
-But this plot has other technical issues that can be mentioned.
+The area selected for the floodable park is a municipal plot.
+However, this plot has other technical issues that can be mentioned.
 There are general technical conditions that have to be solved to build a floodable park correctly:

 - The surface of the plot might not be big enough to store the required volume of water. - There is an electric line crossing the plot where it is going to be located the floodable park.
 Those lines cannot be moved easily.
-The flooded area will avoid this electric line, which will be surrounded. - The technical design must ensure that the retention pond is gradually emptied after an episode of flooding. - The technical design must determine exactly the height of the spillway, so that it begins to derive part of the water flow in the moment just before the water starts flooding throughout some zones of the city of Valladolid, and might produce adverse consequences for human health, cultural heritage and economic activity.

-- Since there is currently no water supply system in the floodable park area, there is a need to solve how to irrigate green zones, plants and trees of the park. - Natural Wastewater treatment plant, SUDs, Rain garden and Green Filter area
+The flooded area will avoid this electric line, which will be surrounded. - The technical design must ensure that the retention pond is gradually emptied after an episode of flooding. - The technical design must determine exactly the height of the spillway, so that it begins to derive part of the water flow in the moment just before the water starts flooding throughout some zones of the city of Valladolid, and might produce adverse consequences for human health, cultural heritage and economic activity. - Since there is currently no water supply system in the floodable park area, there is a need to solve how to irrigate green zones, plants and trees of the park. - Natural Wastewater treatment plant, SUDs, Rain garden and Green Filter area